-15 Cool Things to Do in Siesta Key On Your Florida Vacation
+15 Cool Places to Check Out in Siesta Key On Your Florida Gulf Coast Vacation

 Siesta Key Beach

-Most travelers start their Siesta Key vacation roaming along the white sands of Siesta Key Beach.
+We don’t think there’s a better way to start your vacation than roaming along the white sands of Siesta Key Beach.
 Rated as one of the top beaches in the United States, Siesta Key Beach is packed with popular activities to keep you active throughout your trip.

-The pristine beach is joyously soft and effortlessly floats between your toes.
-From wherever you lay down your beach gear along the shores, you’ll have brilliant views of the blue water and the soft ocean breaks.
-There’s also a small playground to keep the kids entertained while you work on your tan.
+When we first visited this pristine beach, we couldn’t get enough of the joyously soft sand that effortlessly floats between the toes.
+Wherever we laid down our beach gear along the shores, we marveled at the brilliant views of the blue water and the soft ocean breaks.
+There’s even a small playground to keep the kids entertained while you work on your tan.

 Siesta Key Beach

-You could spend all day soaking up the rays and reading a page-turner on Siesta Beach, but it’d be remiss not to make use of the many local water sports on offer.
-Siesta Key has a glorious breeze that kicks up a notch offshore, making it a perfect spot for parasailing, windsurfing, and kiteboarding.
+We could easily spend all day soaking up the rays and reading a page-turner on Siesta Beach, but we’d be remiss not to recommend the many local water sports on offer.
+Siesta Key has a glorious breeze that kicks up a notch offshore.
+We saw plenty of locals and tourists hitting the waves here for a little parasailing, windsurfing, and kiteboarding.

-Better yet, venture further away from the coastline on a boating or fishing adventure, grab an unforgettable view of dolphins splashing around in the wild, or enjoy some adrenaline-pumping jet skiing.
+Better yet, we suggest venturing further away from the coastline to go on a boating or fishing adventure, grab an unforgettable view of dolphins splashing around in the wild, or enjoy some adrenaline-pumping jet skiing.

-(Of course, if you’d rather just spend the day strolling along the shores, people-watching, and swimming in the clear waters, we wouldn’t blame you!)
+(Of course, if you’d rather just spend the day strolling along the shores, people-watching, and swimming in the clear waters, we wouldn’t blame you, either!)

 Siesta Key Village

 Just five minutes north of Siesta Beach is the happening Siesta Village.
-The village hosts several of the island’s top points of interest.
-It’s home to a vibrant local community, shopping, and some of the barrier island’s finest dining.
+The village hosts several of the island’s top points of interest and is home to a vibrant local community, shopping, and some of the finest dining we found on the barrier island.

-If you happen to be around on a Sunday morning, pop into the Siesta Farmers Market.
+If you happen to be around on a Sunday morning, we recommend popping into the Siesta Farmers Market.
 Load up on produce, artwork, crafts, jewelry, and even rum from Florida’s oldest distillery.

 Crescent Beach

 Siesta Key Beach may hog all the glory, but there’s no doubt that Crescent Beach is one of the most beautiful places to see on the barrier island.
-The sparkling turquoise waters will immediately catch your eye before you begin to wonder: “Why is the beach is so quiet?”
+The sparkling turquoise waters immediately caught our eye and had us wondering: “Why is this beach so quiet?”

 Freat Blue Heron on the Crescent Beach

-The end result is sparkling waters to swim in, with plenty of space to spread out of the powder-like sand.
-At the southern end of the beach is another Siesta Key highlight: the Point of Rocks.
+The end result is sparkling waters to swim in, with plenty of space to spread out on the powder-like sand.
+At the southern end of Crescent Beach is another Siesta Key highlight: the Point of Rocks.

 Point of Rocks